clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Project Updates May June.md

 * [Patreon](https://www.patreon.com/borkdude)
 * [Clojurists Together](https://www.clojuriststogether.org/)

-If you're used to sponsoring through some other means which isn't listed above, please get in touch.
+If you're used to sponsoring through some other means which aren't listed above, please get in touch.

 On to the projects that I've been working on!